Frontify/fondue/packages/components/MIGRATING.md

         -   _optional_ - The `Dialog.SideContent` can be passed in as a child of `Dialog.Content` to add a space on the left side of the dialog.
 Custom components can then be passed in as as children of `Dialog.SideContent`

--   Accessiblity
+-   Accessibility

-    -   _required_ - The `Dialog.Title` component is used to wrap the title of the flyout so it will be refereced by the dialog and correctly exposed to screenreaders.
+    -   _required_ - The `Dialog.Title` component is used to wrap the title of the dialog, it will be read by the screen reader.
 It can be placed anywhere inside of `Dialog.Content`.

         -   The prop `asChild` can be passed to `Dialog.Title` to avoid wrapping the content in a `h2` tag, but directly use the child.

-    -   _optional_ - The `Dialog.Desciption` component is used to wrap the description of the flyout so it will be refereced by the dialog and correctly exposed to screenreaders.
+    -   _optional_ - The `Dialog.Description` component is used to wrap the description of the dialog and will be read by the screen readers alongside the title.
 It can be placed anywhere inside of `Dialog.Content`.

         -   The prop `asChild` can be passed to `Dialog.Description` to avoid wrapping the content in a `h2` tag, but directly use the child.